bobanetwork/zkrand/README.md

 ```

 After the members have done submitting partial evaluations - verify that a pseudorandom number is generated on the admin window!
+Respond 'yes' on the admin window to start producing the next pseudorandom and 'no' to quit.

 ### Re-running
-Respond 'yes' on the admin window to continue generating pseudorandom numbers.

 If you have exited the admin script, but have already been through the NIDKG process, you can continue with random number generation through running-

 ```